 1. The expected result of using information from an estimation process to predict into the future is demonstrated.
-The OD provides the detailed information on the satellite parameters and coefficients that may not be available from the associated literature of the POE (c_D , c{SR} , A, m, etc).
-The importance of obtaining the proper satellite parameters is also acknowledged in Vallado (2005).
+The OD provides the detailed information on the satellite parameters and coefficients that may not be available from the associated literature of the POE ( $c_D$ , $c{SR}$ , A, m, etc).
+This is also confirmed in Vallado (2005).

 2. The prediction can be quite accurate, even in the presence of non-conservative forces if the proper input data is used.
-A difference of 2.5 km over about a week for a LEO satellite should not be considered as too bad in the presence of atmospheric drag, but is not quite as good as the original prediction (Fig. 4).
-This is because the filter solves for satellite parameters, but lets them decay via several half-life parameters.
-Thus, much like the batch least squares techniques that follow the general rule of thumb that they will predict best in the period equaling the fit span, filters have a period for which they are most accurate (although this example seems to indicate a period of about 3-4 times the length of the data processed).
-Time did not permit a detailed look at this trend, but it will be the subject of a future paper.
+1 km over about a week for a LEO satellite should not be considered as too bad in the presence of atmospheric drag.
 More importantly, the error is only about 300 m at 3-4 days in the future.
 This should be quite adequate for many near-term planning operations.